mbitsnbites/leanfloat/LeanFloat-Specification.md

 Whenever a denormal number is used as an input to a floating-point operation, it shall be treated as the value zero.
-The sign bit is preserved, so that a denormal value can be interpreted as either +0 or -0.
+The sign bit is preserved, so that a denormal value can be interpreted as either +0 or -0, according to the sign bit.

 Whenever a floating-point operation produces a result that would be a denormal value according to **[IEEE754]**, it shall instead produce the value zero.
-The sign bit is preserved, so that the return value can be either +0 or -0.
+The sign bit is preserved, so that the return value can be either +0 or -0, according to the sign of the result.

 ## 4. Rounding